Are you wondering if you should choose shared, VPS, or dedicated hosting for your website?

 Don’t worry, we’re here to explain web hosting for you.
-We’ll share with you the differences of each web hosting option: Shared vs. VPS vs. dedicated hosting.
-After we explain each type of web hosting, you’ll be able to understand which choice is the best for your website.
+We will share with you the differences between each web hosting option: shared vs. VPS vs. dedicated server hosting.
+After we explain each type of web hosting, you will be able to understand which choice is the best for your website.

 Let’s get started.

 Web hosting is basically where your website is stored on the internet.
 Web hosting is a service provided by a company that allows people to make their website accessible via the world wide web.